 What Are the Types of Skin?

 We don’t include “normal” as a skin type because it’s not really a thing.
-Everyone has some degree of at least one of the above conditions, even if it’s minimally expressed and therefore requires little intervention on a daily basis.
+Everyone has some degree of at least one of the above conditions, even if it’s minimally expressed.

-You might say that someone with only a small amount of natural oil has “normal” skin, but it’s skin that still needs daily cleansing and moisturizing to maintain healthy skin.
-Without this basic maintenance, a person will quickly find out if they have naturally oily skin that builds up slowly over time or whether their dry skin becomes rough and irritated.
+You might say that someone with only a small amount of natural oil has “normal” skin, but it’s skin that still needs daily cleansing and moisturizing—without it, the oil would build up and produce oily skin’s characteristic congestion and blemishes.

 What’s My Skin Type?

-For anyone who's confused about their skin type, here’s a list of questions to ask yourself to help pin it down.
+For those who may not be able to specifically identify their skin type, here’s a list of questions to ask yourself to help pin it down.
 You can also take Epicuren Discovery’s Skin Quiz to find out which products are formulated for your concerns and condition.

 How Big Are Your Pores?